Tsuk1ko/vue-flex-waterfall/README.md

 ## Tips

 1. You can set `margin-bottom` style for slot elements to control their vertical spacing.
-2. You can set `align-content` style for vue-flex-waterfall component to control column alignment.
+2. You can set the prop `align-content` to control column alignment.